-Figure 9-1139cj—SBP Parameters Control field format
+Figure 9-1002ci—SBP Parameters Control field format

-The SBP Request/Response subfield is set to 1 to indicate that the SBP Parameters element is carried within a SBP Request frame, and it is set to 0 to indicate that the SBP Parameters element is carried within a SBP Response frame.
+The SBP Request subfield is set to 1 to indicate that the SBP Parameters element is carried within a SBP Request frame, and it is set to 0 to indicate that the SBP Parameters element is carried within a SBP Response frame.

-If the SBP Request/Response subfield is set to 1, the Sensing Responder subfield is set to 1 to indicate that the SBP initiator requests to participate as a sensing responder in the WLAN sensing procedure used by the SBP responder to satisfy the SBP request.
+If the SBP Request subfield is set to 1, the Sensing Responder subfield is set to 1 to indicate that the SBP initiator requests to participate as a sensing responder in the WLAN sensing procedure used by the SBP responder to satisfy the SBP request.
 The Sensing Responder subfield is set to 0 to indicate that the SBP initiator requests to not participate in the WLAN sensing procedure used by the SBP responder to satisfy the SBP request.
-The Sensing Responder subfield is reserved if the SBP Request/Response subfield is set to 0.
+The Sensing Responder subfield is reserved if the SBP Request subfield is set to 0.

-If the SBP Request/Response subfield is set to 1, the value of the Number of Sensing Responders subfield indicates the requested number of sensing responders to participate in the WLAN sensing procedure used by the SBP responder to satisfy the SBP request.
+If the SBP Request subfield is set to 1, the value of the Number of Sensing Responders subfield indicates the requested number of sensing responders to participate in the WLAN sensing procedure used by the SBP responder to satisfy the SBP request.
 If the Sensing Responder subfield is set to 1, the value indicated in the Number of Sensing Responders subfield includes the SBP initiator.
-If the SBP Request/Response subfield is set to 0 and the Status Code field within the SBP Response frame is equal to SUCCESS, the value of the Number of Sensing Responders subfield indicates the number of sensing responders used in the WLAN sensing procedure used by the SBP responder to satisfy the SBP request.
-If the SBP Request/Response subfield is set to 0 and the Status Code field within the SBP Response frame is equal to PREFERRED_MEASUREMENT_SETUP_PARAMETERS_SUGGESTED, the value of the Number of Sensing Responders subfield indicates a suggested number of sensing responders.
+If the SBP Request subfield is set to 0 and the Status Code field within the SBP Response frame is equal to SUCCESS, the value of the Number of Sensing Responders subfield indicates the number of sensing responders used in the WLAN sensing procedure used by the SBP responder to satisfy the SBP request.
+If the SBP Request subfield is set to 0 and the Status Code field within the SBP Response frame is equal to PREFERRED_MEASUREMENT_SETUP_PARAMETERS_SUGGESTED, the value of the Number of Sensing Responders subfield indicates a suggested number of sensing responders.

-If the SBP Request/Response subfield is set to 1, the Mandatory Number of Responders subfield indicates whether the requested number of sensing responders indicated in the Number of Sensing Responders subfield is interpreted as mandatory by the SBP responder.
+If the SBP Request subfield is set to 1, the Mandatory Number of Responders subfield indicates whether the requested number of sensing responders indicated in the Number of Sensing Responders subfield is interpreted as mandatory by the SBP responder.
 A value of 0 indicates that the requested number of sensing responders is a maximum number, and the SBP initiator accepts measurements taken with a smaller number of sensing responders.
 A value of 1 indicates that the requested number of sensing responders is a mandatory requirement.
-The Mandatory Number of Responders subfield is reserved if the SBP Request/Response subfield is set to 0.
+If the SBP Request subfield is set to 0, the Mandatory Number of Responders subfield is reserved.

-If the SBP Request/Response subfield is set to 1, the Preferred Responder List subfield is set to 1 to indicate that the SBP initiator provides a set of preferred sensing responders for which the SBP responder is requested to include in the WLAN sensing procedure used to satisfy the SBP request.
+If the SBP Request subfield is set to 1, the Preferred Responder List subfield is set to 1 to indicate that the SBP initiator provides a set of preferred sensing responders for which the SBP responder is requested to include in the WLAN sensing procedure used to satisfy the SBP request.
 Otherwise, the Preferred Responder List subfield is set to 0.
-If the SBP Request/Response subfield is set to 0 and the Status Code field within the SBP Response frame is equal to SUCCESS, the Preferred Responder List subfield is set to 1 to indicate that the Sensing Responder Addresses field and/or the Sensing Responder IDs field is present.
+If the SBP Request subfield is set to 0, the Preferred Responder List subfield is set to 1 to indicate that the Sensing Responder Addresses field and the Sensing Responder IDs field is present.
 If the Preferred Responder List subfield is set to 0, neither the Sensing Responder Addresses nor the Sensing Responder IDs fields are present.
-If the SBP Request/Response subfield is set to 0 and the Status Code field within the SBP Response frame is equal to PREFERRED_MEASUREMENT_SETUP_PARAMETERS_SUGGESTED, the Preferred Responder List subfield is set to 0.